glass-brick/Scene-Manager/README.md

 1. Open AssetLib in your Godot project, look for Scene Manager, download it and add it to your project
 2. Enable the SceneManager plugin from Project Settings -> Plugins

-Alternatively, you may download this repo from github and add the `assets` folder to your project, then enable it from your Project Settings~
+Alternatively, you may download this repo from github and add the `addons` folder to your project, then enable it from your Project Settings~

 ## How to use